-"Immediate family" shall mean the employee's father, mother, brother, sister, spouse, child, grandparents or grandchildren, and the employee's spouse's father, mother, son, daughter, grandparents or grandchildren and/ or other members of the employee's household.
+"Immediate family" shall mean the employee's father, mother, brother, sister, spouse, child, grandparents, or grandchildren, and the employee's spouse's father, mother, son, daughter, grandchildren and/ or other members of the employee's household.

-In the event the funeral, or memorial service, of the employee's aunt, uncle, niece, nephew, first cousin, spouse's brother or sister or spouse's grandparents or grandchildren occurs on a work day, the employee shall be granted one (1) day of leave with pay to attend the funeral or memorial service.
+In the event the funeral, or memorial service, of the employee's aunt, uncle, niece, nephew, first cousin, spouse's brother, sister, or grandparent occurs on a work day, the employee shall be granted one (1) day of leave with pay to attend the funeral or memorial service.